Belarus Travel Advisory

 O D K E N H U T C

-Do not travel to Belarus due to the Belarusian authorities’ continued facilitation of Russia’s war against Ukraine, the buildup of Russian military forces in Belarus, the arbitrary enforcement of local laws, the potential of civil unrest, the risk of detention, and the Embassy’s limited ability to assist U.S. citizens residing in or traveling to Belarus.
+Do not travel to Belarus due to the Belarusian authorities’ arbitrary enforcement of local laws, the risk of detention, the continued facilitation of Russia’s war against Ukraine, the potential of civil unrest, and the Embassy’s limited ability to assist U.S. citizens residing in or traveling to Belarus.
 U.S. citizens in Belarus should depart immediately.

 On February 28, 2022, the Department of State ordered the departure of U.S. government employees and the suspension of operations of the U.S. Embassy in Minsk.
 All consular services, routine and emergency, are suspended until further notice.
 U.S. citizens in Belarus who require consular services should try to leave the country as soon as possible and contact a U.S. embassy or consulate in another country.

-Due to Belarusian authorities’ continued facilitation of Russia’s unprovoked attack on Ukraine and given the heightened volatility and unpredictable nature of the regional security environment, do not travel to Belarus.
-Potential harassment targeted specifically at foreigners is also possible.
+Due to Belarusian authorities’ arbitrary enforcement of local laws and the risk of detention, continued facilitation of Russia’s war against Ukraine, and the heightened volatility and unpredictable nature of the regional security environment, do not travel to Belarus

-Exercise increased awareness and vigilance regarding political and military tensions in the region.
 U.S. citizens are advised to avoid public demonstrations.
 Authorities have used force to disperse demonstrators, including those peacefully demonstrating.
 Bystanders, including foreign nationals, may face the possibility of arrest or detention.

 U.S. citizens should regularly reevaluate possible departure plans in the event of an emergency.
 Border crossings with neighboring states are sometimes closed with little notice.
 Additional closures of crossing points along Belarus’ borders with Lithuania, Poland, Latvia, and Ukraine are possible.

-Country Summary: Belarusian authorities have detained tens of thousands of individuals, including U.S. citizens, for alleged affiliations with opposition parties and alleged participation in political demonstrations.
+Country Summary: Belarusian authorities have detained tens of thousands of individuals, including U.S. citizens and other foreign citizens, for alleged affiliations with opposition parties and alleged participation in political demonstrations, even if there is evidence this affiliation took place outside of Belarus.
+Approximately 1,300 prisoners are currently jailed for politically-related acts that may not be considered crimes in the United States.
+The Belarusian government has denied prisoners access to their Embassy and lawyers, restricted communication with family outside prisons, and limited access to information.
+Conditions in Belarusian detention facilities are extremely poor.
 U.S. citizens in the vicinity of demonstrations have been arrested.
 Some have been victims of harassment and/or mistreatment by Belarusian officials.
+Belarusian officials unevenly enforce laws and regulations.
 Belarusian authorities have targeted individuals associated with independent and foreign media.

 On May 23, 2021, Belarusian authorities forced the landing of a commercial aircraft transiting Belarusian airspace in order to arrest an opposition journalist who was a passenger.

-The Federal Aviation Administration (FAA) has issued an Advisory Notice to Air Missions (NOTAM) prohibiting all U.S. air carriers and commercial operators, U.S. airmen and airwomen, and U.S. registered aircraft from operating at all altitudes in the Minsk Flight Information Region (UMMV).
+The Federal Aviation Administration (FAA) has issued an Advisory Notice to Air Missions (NOTAM) prohibiting U.S. air carriers and commercial operators, U.S. pilots, and U.S. registered aircraft from operating at all altitudes in the Minsk Flight Information Region (UMMV) subject to limited exceptions.
 For more information, U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.

 Read the country information page for additional information on travel to Belarus.